 During their abstract submission, authors will have to declare the reason why their abstract is a late breaker.
 The same submission rules apply for late-breaker abstracts as for regular abstracts, but each presenting author may only present one late-breaker abstract at the conference.
 The late-breaker abstract submission will be open from 1 to 15 April 2020.

 What is the required structure for an abstract?

-An abstract consists of a title, author list and abstract text so longer than 350 words.
+An abstract consists of a title, author list and abstract text.
+The body of the abstract can be no longer than 350 words.
 It can also include tables or graphs and/or images.
 Literature references should not be included.

 AIDS 2020 offers two options for abstract submission:

 This is suited for research conducted in all disciplines.
 Abstracts submitted under Option 1 should contain concise statements of: